Anisotropic mesh quality measures and adaptation for polygonal meshes: Introduction

 The paper is organized as follows.
 Section \ref{sec:qualitymeasures} is devoted to the development of three sets of alignment and equidistribution quality measures for polygonal meshes.
-An anisotropic adaptive polygonal mesh method is constructed in Section \ref{sec:MMPDE} based on one set of the quality measures and the MMPDE moving mesh method.
-Numerical results obtained with the proposed method for two examples are presented in Section \ref{sec:numericalResults}.
+An anisotropic adaptive polygonal mesh method is constructed in Section \ref{sec:MMPDE} based on \revi{the second set of the quality measures} and the MMPDE moving mesh method.
+Numerical results obtained with the proposed method are presented in Section \ref{sec:numericalResults}.
 Conclusions are drawn in the last section.

 Throughout the paper, the short name ``$n$-gon" stands for a polygon with $n$ vertices.
 We consider meshes consisting of convex polygons in this work.
 We also assume that all polygons in a mesh are non-degenerate, i.e., any three vertices of a polygon do not lie on the same line.